teticio/teticio.github.io/_posts/2021-1-9-latency.md

 You will find the code and instructions on how to build each of the following cases [here](https://github.com/teticio/latency).

 * **FastAPI + EC2** (`1-fastapi-ec2`).
 "Serverful" architecture.
-Spins up an EC2 instance and installs a Python FastAPI server which serves the web page, provides an end-point to increment & return a in-memory counter.
+Spins up an EC2 instance and installs a Python FastAPI server which serves the web page, provides an end-point to increment & return an in-memory counter.

 * **Lambda Python + S3** (`2-lambda-python-s3`).
 Serverless architecture.
 API Gateway serves the web page from S3 bucket and provides route to a Python Lambda function which stores the counter as an object in a S3 bucket.
 Note that AWS reuses Lambda functions as much as possible, meaning that moving as much initialization code outside of the handler function itself improves the latency significantly.